The Silencers (film): Reception

 Released at the height of James Bond mania, The Silencers was a major box office hit in 1966, earning $7 million in United States rentals that year.

 "It was a very lucky thing," said Allen, "great timing that Helm caught on the same time Dean's TV series took off."

-There were three follow-up films, including Murderers' Row (also released in 1966), The Ambushers (1967) and The Wrecking Crew (1969).
+There were three follow-up films, including Murderers' Row (also released in 1966), The Ambushers (1967) and The Wrecking Crew (1968).
 A fifth film, The Ravagers, was announced, but never produced.

 Soundtrack

 Elmer Bernstein provided the score.
 The title song is performed by Vikki Carr, though Cyd Charisse opens the film with a sexy striptease-style dance while lip synching to Carr's vocals.
 Carr also sings "Santiago" on the soundtrack.
 Two soundtrack albums were released — Bernstein's original score on an RCA Victor album that does not feature any artwork of Dean Martin, and a Reprise album by Martin singing several songs that were featured in the film, along with some instrumentals by the Mike Leander Orchestra.

 A scopitone video of the title song was sung by Joi Lansing.
 Carr's version of the title song was also used on the soundtrack of the film Confessions of a Dangerous Mind.

+Lovey Kravezit, a song by Howard Greenfield and Jack Keller that wasn't in the film appeared as an instrumental on the Dean Martin Sings Songs from "The Silencers" album with The Everly Brothers doing a vocal version.

 In 2016, English label Vocalion issued the soundtrack on a CD, catalog number CDLK4573.